 It should be noted that you don't need to do anything in order to get a very basic TOC.
 As long as your parse() step has extracted a dcterms:title string and optionally a dcterms:issued date for each document, you'll get basic "Sorted by title" and "Sorted by date of publication" TOCs for free.
+But if you've been a

-11.1 Defining facets for grouping and sorting
+10.1 Defining facets for grouping and sorting